What To Do With Old Clothes? 10 Eco-Disposal Tips for a Worn-Out Wardrobe

 7. USE A BRAND’S RETURN AND RECYCLE POLICY

-Some of our favorite sustainable and ethical fashion brands have programs that allow you to return gently-used goods to be recycled, resold, upcycled into new products, or donated to people in need.
+Some of our favorite sustainable fashion brands and companies have programs that allow you to recycle old clothes or return gently-used ones to be resold, upcycled into new products, or donated to people in need.

 - Patagonia’s Worn Wear program repairs, re-shares, and recycles old Patagonia gear and clothing.

 - Pact’s Give Back.
 Wear Forward program accepts all brands of gently-used clothing, shoes, and accessories for donation to charities.

 - The North Face’s Clothes the Loop program accepts used footwear and apparel (any brand, any condition) for a $10 store credit on a future purchase.
 The clothes are sent to Soles4Souls to be transformed into new garments.

 - Old Eileen Fisher clothes can be returned for resale in their Renew line.

 8. CLOTHING SWAP DATES WITH FRIENDS

 One human’s trash is another human’s treasure and a lot of fun can be had playing dress-up with friends while proving this adage true.

 Put on some upbeat music, share drinks and snacks (wine and wardrobe redesign, anyone?), and strut down the runner rug runway.

 If there are garments nobody wants at the end of the clothing swap, brainstorm ways to upcycle or plan a group trip to a local thrift store or local homeless shelter to donate.

 9. COMPOST CLOTHES MADE OF NATURAL FABRICS

 Buying clothes made out of sustainable fabrics is good, but buying clothes made from natural fibers is better.

 Much like old books, clothes made from natural fibers like organic cotton, silk, kapok, alpaca, wool, hemp fabric, bamboo fabric (some, depending on how it’s processed), linen, and ethical cashmere can be composted.

 Who knew an old sweater could be worm food?!